core-wg/href/draft-ietf-core-href.md

   for any `discard` element.

-1. If the number of `path` elements in the buffer is one and the value of that element is the zero-length string, remove the element from the buffer.
+1. If the number of `path` elements in the buffer is one and the value of that element is the zero-length string, remove that element from the buffer.

 1. Return the sequence of elements in the buffer as the resolved CRI.